Information on Public Access Computers

 Copies are 10 cents a page.

-There is currently 1 computer in the Children's area with interactive books and educational software.
+There are 2 computers in the Children's area with interactive books and educational software.

 * There is no software or settings restricting the viewing of content.
 Monitor children appropriately.

 Responsible use of the Internet at the Library

 Patrons using the Nederland Community Library Internet access may not: